channell/Hiperspace/README.md

 * Hiperspace takes 65% of the time to export model to JSON (most time dedicated to JSON serialization

 * Interestingly, it was faster to export entire model to Hiperspace, and traverse than to recursively count though SQL/Server

+## Comparison with a document DB
+was not undertaken because the size of the document exceeds storage limitations.
+Splitting the document into 42433 separate documents is not expected to compare favorably with a relational database and would present problems for connections between classes (GridFS)[https://www.mongodb.com/docs/manual/core/gridfs/]

 [Sparx UML documentation](https://channell.github.io/Hiperspace/doc/)